Future of B2B trade: open digital business networks

 Digitalization is set to disrupt the traditional business-to-business operating models with real-time information and interaction.
-The relationships between buyer and supplier organizations are evolving as the digital business ecosystem in Europe and beyond is developing, but how far along are we on the journey toward digital selling, buying and paying in B2B trade?
+The relationships between buyer and supplier organizations are evolving as the digital business network in Europe and beyond is developing, but how far along are we on the journey toward digital selling, buying, and paying in B2B trade?

-In this blog, Heikki Pulli, Head of B2B Integration at OpusCapita, discusses the development of digital business networks with supply chain expert Antti Kojola, Business Development Director at Gartner.
+In this blog, Heikki Pulli, Sales & Marketing Director at OpusCapita, discusses the development of digital business networks with supply chain expert Antti Kojola, Business Development Director at Gartner.

-Digital business networks, B2B ecosystems, digitalization of buyer-supplier relationship – how would you describe the reality behind these terms?
+Digital business networks, B2B ecosystems, digitalization of buyer-supplier relationships – how would you describe the reality behind these terms?

 Antti Kojola: For a long time, the interactions between suppliers and customers were linear chains.
 Today business operations are more diverse, and companies operate in a network of suppliers, partners and customers.
 In this environment, looking in one direction at a time simply does not suffice.
 Businesses need to have 360-degree visibility to optimize their own operations and enable smooth cooperation in the network.